Suddenly found your faux palm tree take an ugly turn?

 Ponytail Palms have more going on up top than they do beneath the surface.
 The root balls are small and don’t need much depth.

-In tall containers, gravel or pebble can be laid on the lower surface, then enough potting mix used to cover the roots.
+In tall containers, gravel or pebbles can be laid on the lower surface, and then enough potting mix is used to cover the roots.

 Potting Mix to Use

 The potting mixture you use must be fast draining.